-The popular all-rounder Rubino has the perfect mix of features for most amateurs, with the endurance for the toughest challenges.
-These tyres are robust 150 TPI nylon casing, have a technical tread pattern and long life tread compound.
+The popular all-rounder Rubino Pro has the perfect mix of features for most amateurs, with the endurance for the toughest challenges.
+These tyres are robust and have a 150 TPI nylon casing, & a technical tread pattern + a long life tread compound.

 "Pros: * Durable - mid-ranger durability.
 Not conti-gaterskin bulletproof durable, but good enough * Long life - mid range life for a training tyre * Softer ride - not super plush, but much better than most training tyres I've used * Decent all weather grip - not as good as the more race style rubber, but great when compared to most other training tyres.
 Pretty decent wet grip for commuting. * Doesn't cut up easily - ridden through plenty of glass and have only picked out a few pieces after a long, wet ride.

 Cons: * Average rolling speed - not slow, but not fast rolling.

 Would definitely buy these again as my commuting/training tyre.
 It won't last as long or provide as good flat protection as a Conti-Gatorskin or Maxxis Fuse, but much better ride quality and grip levels."

 "Fits two tubes, levers, and allen key set.
 Could probably fit something else small like a couple air cartridges.
 Seems waterproof as it's been through every manner of weather, including a 4hr ride in a downpour, without letting the contents become wet.

 Easy on/off if required when locking up the bike.
 Tightens up pretty well so it doesn't bounce around too much."

 "Pros: * All black, so doesn't stain * Good fit - 6'3 with a long torso, ordered a Large * Pad is really comfortable - century+ rides go by without problems